The Pirates Recorded Their Fourth Straight Shutout And First Home Win Of The Season Friday Night

 Pirates Host Virginia Wesleyan At ECU Soccer Stadium

 Rob Donnenwirth enters his 16th season as the head coach of the women's soccer program at East Carolina University.
 He has guided the Pirates to eight 10-plus win seasons in 15 years, mentored 79 all-conference performers, had four academic All-Americans and his 146 victories makes him the winningest coach in school history.

-For the second-straight season Donnenwirth led ECU to double-digit wins, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger.
+In 2011 and 2012, Donnenwirth led ECU to double-digit wins both seasons, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger in 2012.
 Behind the play of a pair of first-team all-league selections in Christiane Cordero and Hali Oughton, the Pirates defense ranked among the top five in all four major defensive categories including a share of second with 10 shutouts.

 In 2011, ECU returned to postseason play after a two-year hiatus, finishing fifth in the league standings.
 The Pirates earned their first-ever victory over UCF in the first round of the C-USA Championships defeating the Knights 2-1, who later advanced to the Elite Eight in NCAA Tournament.
 Their season came to an end following a 3-0 loss in the second round to eventual champion No. 6 Memphis closing out the campaign with an 11-8-1 overall record.